FaceInCake/Comp3770-30/Docs/Design.md

 We’ve made a Machinations of the combat system in the game.
 Primarily focused on the PvP side of combat, named ‘exchanges’.
 There’s also some cash system, to be elaborated on later.

+I've attached an image of what we had.
+I can also share the machination with everyone.
+Hopefully it'll be in your emails.
+If not, contact 'eppel@uwindsor.ca'.